SoliantMike/FM-DocumentFieldIDs/README.md

     4. Run the "Refresh Field List" script.
 If there were errors detected, the red button will show a list of descrepancies.

+This allows you to identify and fix potential problems before pushing updates to production.